Cutting a Pancake with an Exotic Knife: Introduction

 When we began this investigation, the OEIS already contained several other sequences of this type.
 The following list includes both pre-existing and new sequences.
 An asterisk~${}^\ast$ indicates a sequence which was not hitherto associated with a dissection problem.
-We believe that our solutions (or, in four cases, attempted solutions) to the problems indicated by the asterisks are new.
+We believe that our solutions (or, in two cases, partial solutions) to the problems indicated by the asterisks are new.

+The sequences, associated \mabp\ ${\sf S}$, and section numbers if they are mentioned in this article, are as follows.
+The list is ordered by A-number, which is roughly the chronological order in which they were added to the OEIS (and not the order in which they were discovered, which would be difficult to determine).